algorandfoundation/puya-ts/docs/_md/documents/documents/AVM-Operations.md

 # AVM Operations

-Algorand TypeScript allows you to express [every op code the AVM has available](https://dev.algorand.co/reference/algorand-teal/opcodes/) excluding those that manipulate the stack or control execution as these would interfere with the compiler.
-These are all exported from the [ops module](api/op/README.md).
+Algorand TypeScript allows you to express [every op code the AVM has available](https://dev.algorand.co/reference/algorand-teal/opcodes/), excluding those that manipulate the stack or control execution, as these would interfere with the compiler.
+These are all exported from the [ops module](../modules/op.html).
 It is possible to import ops individually or via the entire namespace.

 ```ts
 // Import op from module root